Laamy/BetterBoogaBooga/README.md

 ![ingame](https://i.imgur.com/svsKL0v.png)

 # How to install?
-Download the latest release .exe file then run it as administrator & click install then wait
+Download the latest release .exe & .dll files then run it as administrator & click install then wait
 ![installer](https://user-images.githubusercontent.com/83557555/199129036-11f39eb7-40a0-48ef-8975-a69fda57ac7a.png)

+If the roblox icon doesnt show up in the top right corner it means you HAVEN'T DOWNLOADED THE REQUIRED DLL's! make sure to download them and put them in the same folder as the executable